Jack Frost (1964 film): Plot

+A blended family lives on a farm in a village in the mountains.
+The man is kind and has a daughter named Nastenka, who is kind, beautiful, and hardworking.
+The woman is cruel and gives Nastenka many household chores, favoring her own daughter, Marfushka, who is rude, ugly, and lazy.

+Eventually, both of the daughters have grown into adult women.
+Meanwhile, in another village nearby, In the summer, a young man named Ivan leaves his home and heads out to see the world.
+While traveling, Ivan is accosted by bandits, but he outsmarts them by throwing their clubs away.
+Later, Ivan meets Father Mushroom, who gives Ivan a bow and quiver of arrows.
+He asks Ivan to bow to him to show thanks, but Ivan claims that a bear may bow to Father Mushroom but Ivan will not.
+Ivan reaches a lake where he meets Nastenka and her dog.
+Lovestruck, he asks her to marry him.
+To prove his worth, he attempts to shoot a mother bear with her cubs.
+Nastenka stops him, and Father Mushroom, watching nearby, casts a spell that changes Ivan into a bear.
+Nastenka is startled and faints.
+Ivan sees his reflection, accuses Nastenka of being a witch and runs off.

-Wandering the land, Ivan comes across Starichok-Borovichok again, who scolds Ivan over his selfish nature, and how he never acted selflessly for anyone else.
-Thinking that all he must do to change back is a good deed, Ivan immediately seeks out people, demanding to know how he can help them; having a bear's head only terrifies them, however, and they all flee from him.
-He finally comes across an old woman carrying sticks to her home and offers to carry her, despite the distance being over many mountains.
-Arriving at her home, the woman thanks Ivan, noting how handsome he must be; though Ivan notes he is still a bear and thinks she is mocking him, she explains that she is blind - which is why she didn't run from him.
-Returning to the woods where he and Nastya first met, Ivan comes across the old woman's walking stick and vows to return it, with no thought of whether or not doing so will benefit him.
-Nearby, Starichok-Borovichok is pleased at Ivan's selflessness and restores him to human form.
+Ivan meets Father Mushroom again, who scolds Ivan over his selfish nature.
+Thinking that all he must do to change back is a good deed, Ivan seeks out people, demanding to know how he can help them; however having a bear's head terrifies them.
+He comes across an old blind woman carrying sticks to her home and carries her home.
+Father Mushroom, pleased at Ivan's selflessness, restores him to human form.

-Meanwhile, the evil stepmother is trying to marry off Marfushka.
-After dressing her up in fine clothes, covering her in makeup and attaching a false braid on to Marfushka's head, she forces Nastya to wear a rag over her head and puts mud on her face to make her ugly.
-A wealthy suitor comes and asks Marfushka, who has never done a day's work in her life, to prepare a meal for him.
-While chasing geese into a pond, Marfushka nearly drowns until she is rescued by Nastya.
-In the process, Marfushka's braid and makeup wash away and Nastya's beauty is revealed.
-The suitor and his mother choose Nastya for a bride instead.
-The stepmother orders her husband to leave Nastya in the woods.
-On the way, the father decides he's had enough of his wife's bullying and vows to bring Nastenka back home.
-Believing her stepmother will be even crueler to him for doing so, Nastya jumps off the back of his sleigh.
-There, she comes across Morozko (Father Frost) bringing winter to the woods.
-Touched by her kindness and unselfishness, he rescues her from freezing to death and brings her to his home.
+Meanwhile, Nastenka's stepmother tries to marry off Marfushka.
+In the fall, she dresses Marfushka in fine clothes while putting mud on Nastenka's face to make her ugly.
+A wealthy suitor comes and asks Marfushka, who has never done a day's work, to prepare a meal for him.
+While chasing geese at a pond, Marfushka falls into the pond and nearly drowns until she is rescued by Nastenka.
+Marfushka's makeup and the mud on Nastenka's face wash away, and the suitor chooses Nastenka for a bride instead.
+As winter starts, the stepmother orders her husband to leave Nastenka in the woods.
+On the way, the father decides to bring Nastenka back home.
+Believing her stepmother will punish him, Nastenka flees.
+While sitting under a tree, she meets Father Frost bringing winter to the woods, who rescues her from freezing and brings her to his home.